World Kindness Day: Is This Really Important?

 World Kindness Day: Final Thoughts

-Showing kindness can have a huge impact on the giver’s life and the receiver’s life.
-THE BEST part of showing kindness is . . .
+Did you know showing kindness can have a huge impact on the giver’s life and the receiver’s life?
+THE BEST part about showing kindness is . . .
 KINDNESS IS FREE!!

 Don’t forget to mark February 17 as a day to engage in “National Random Acts of Kindness Day” to continue spreading smiles.